Theminemat/Corvusbot/README.md

 ## 🤝 Contributing

 This bot is specifically designed for the Corvus Coasters community.
-For bug reports or reasonable feature suggestions fitting for the Corvus Discord:
+For bug reports or suggestions that fit the scope of the Corvus Discord:

 1. Open an issue on this repository
 2. Submit pull requests for approved changes

 ## 📄 License

 This project is developed for the Corvus Coasters Discord.
-You are allowed to modify and use this bot for your own server as explained above.
-Please link this repo if you use this.
+You are free to modify and use the bot for your own server as described above.
+Please link to this repo if you do.

 ## Socials